lukejoneslj/GeneralConferenceScraper/README.md

 ## Note
 Scraping the entire set of conference talks can be time-consuming.
 It's recommended to periodically save or download your output files during the process to prevent data loss in case of session interruptions.

+## Acknowledgments
+This code is based on the original work found in the [LDS Conference Scraper](https://github.com/johnmwood/LDS-Conference-Scraper) GitHub repository by [johnmwood](https://github.com/johnmwood).
+The current implementation expands on that foundation with additional features and optimizations.